geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 ```

 We can see that the program will perform an out of bounds access when run like that.
-In this case, it will likely print some random nonsense [^ub].
-For completeness, let
+In this case, it will likely print some random nonsense[^ub].
+For completeness, let's
-me show how my `build.rs` file looks like, before we get into how to debug the program
+see what the `build.rs` file looks like, before we get into how to debug the program
 with ASan.

 ```rust